spilliams/terrascope/README.md

-# terraboots
+# terrascope

 A build orchestrator for terraform monorepos.

-This repository contains both the source code for the tool `terraboots`, as well as a sample monorepo managed by that tool.
+This repository contains both the source code for the tool `terrascope`, as well as a sample monorepo managed by that tool.

 ## The Big Idea